JullesMitoura/tes-thermo/README.md

 $$Z = 1 + \frac{B_{mix} P}{RT}$$

-The second Virial coefficient for the mixture ($B_{mix}$) is calculated using the following mixing rule:
+The second Virial coefficient for the mixture is calculated using the following mixing rule:

 $$B_{mix} = \sum_{i=1}^{NC} \sum_{j=1}^{NC} y_i y_j B_{ij}$$

-Where $B_{ii}$ is the coefficient for the pure component and $B_{ii}$ is the cross-coefficient for the i-j pair.
-These coefficients are temperature-dependent and are generally obtained from empirical correlations based on critical properties.

 The logarithm of the fugacity coefficient for each component i in the mixture is given by: